-Our tours are not designed for party members to undertake special projects or research whether in connection with study, employment or otherwise.
+Our holidays are not designed for party members to undertake special projects or research whether in connection with study, employment or otherwise.
 We cannot accept any liability for any losses or damages arising out of such use or planned use nor for any loss or damage which has special financial consequences.
-Please note if you do intend to use one of our tours for such purposes you should obtain adequate insurance in respect of it and any special equipment you decide to bring with you on such tours.
+Please note if you do intend to use one of our holidays for such purposes you should obtain adequate insurance in respect of it and any special equipment you decide to bring with you on such holidays.

 9. HOLIDAY PARTICIPATION

-It is a condition of participation in one of our holidays that you agree to accept the authority and decisions of our employees, tour leaders and agents whilst on holiday with us.
-If in the opinion of such a person your health or conduct at any time, before or after departure, appears likely to endanger the safe, comfortable or happy progress of a holiday, you may be excluded from all or part of the tour and/or we may terminate your holiday, and any additional costs incurred by you as a result of such exclusion will be your responsibility.
+It is a condition of participation on our holidays that you agree to accept the authority and decisions of our employees, tour leaders and agents whilst on holiday with us.
+If in the opinion of such a person your health or conduct at any time, before or after departure, appears likely to endanger the safe, comfortable, or happy progress of a holiday, you may be excluded from all or part of the holiday and/or we may terminate your holiday, and any additional costs incurred by you as a result of such exclusion will be your responsibility.
 In the case of ill health, we may make such arrangements as we see fit and recover any resulting costs from you.